To Documentation Index

 in the Plugins directory.
 For each one, it first determines whether it is a zip or jar file, and

-if so, looks for an entry called "plugins".
-It loads that entry, and uses it to identify
+if so, looks for an entry called "extensions.xml".
+It loads that entry and uses it to identify

 the main plugin classes for that file.
-It loads each plugin class, and creates an instance of
+It loads each plugin class, then creates an instance of

 it by calling newInstance() on the class object.
 For some plugin types, such as Renderers, only